FireEmblem59/arcade-hub/readme.md

    git clone https://github.com/FireEmblem59/arcade-hub.git
    cd pixel-palace-arcade
    ```
-2. Install dependencies:
+2. Install dependencies: (not necessary)
    ```bash
    npm install express
    ```
-3. Start the server:
+3. Start the server: (or use live server if not using express)
    ```bash
    node server.js
    ```